 The documentation of risk is vital to the success of any project.
 It gives you a single place to identify the risk, note its history—from where it first occurred to where you finally resolve it—and even tag the risk to the person who identified it and owns its management.
 You can remark on how likely the risk will impact the project and so much more.

 As mentioned, you have a place to assign a team member to the risk.
 That person then is responsible for monitoring the risk and leading any actions required to mitigate that risk or address it once it becomes an issue.
 By documenting this process in a register, you’re less likely to lose track of the risk over the course of a busy project, which means the risks aren’t turning into real issues that are running rampant out of sight and threatening the success of the project.

 Finally, when the risk is resolved, you can close it.
 Nothing is better than checking off that risk in your paperwork as no longer a problem in the project.
 Also, if the risk has been remedied, then you don’t want to continue putting resources against a problem that no longer exists.
 It simply gives you more control and fosters better communications with your team and stakeholders.

 What Makes Up a Register to Track Risk?

 Get the team together to brainstorm potential risks.
 Every team member is responsible for different areas of the project, so use their expertise to help identify potential project derailing risks.
 You’ll also want to speak with stakeholders to make sure you’ve brought their concerns to mind, and are tracking their risks, too.
-The size of your risk register will likely depend on the complexity of your project.
 Be sure to exhaust all areas of potential impact, from market forces to resources to the weather.